sniporbob/PiRaTN/README.md

     sudo systemctl enable socatPositRx.timer

 The timers cause all of the services to start a specific number of seconds after boot.
 The first service to start is direwolf which launches approx 10 seconds after a Pi Zero W finishes booting to the desktop.
 A faster Pi would probably boot faster and therefore the OnBootSec could be decreased.
 These timings are very slow and should give a Pi Zero W plenty of time to start up.
 In total it takes roughly 3 minutes from power on until all the services are started.

+Reboot and check that everything starts up as it should.
+You can check to see if a service is active by running:

+    systemctl is-active [servicename]

 The services are started in the following order with the following boot timing: